jakesen/vcrpy-demo/README.md

 # vcrpy-demo
 Demonstration of the VCR.py library

-This repo contains the example files use in the blog post [Testing in Python with VCR.py][testing-in-python-with-vcrpy].
+This repo contains the example files used in the blog post [Testing in Python with VCR.py][testing-in-python-with-vcrpy].

 [testing-in-python-with-vcrpy]:https://jakesen.github.io/python/testing/2017/03/26/testing-in-python-with-vcrpy.html